BruOp/personal-website/content/blog/ibl/index.md

 - [x] Talk about difficulty performing monte carlo integration naively
 - [x] Talk about solution of importance sampling
 - [x] Introduce past work from Karis on solving the equation offline
-- [ ] Talk about problem with single single scattering as roughness increases
+- [x] Talk about problem with single single scattering as roughness increases
   - Furnace test
-- [ ] Talk about recent attempts to address problem, introduce Fdez Aguera
+- [x] Talk about recent attempts to address problem, introduce Fdez Aguera
-- [ ] Show implementation
+- [x] Show implementation
 - [ ] Show comparisons for furnace and in pisa
 - [ ] Investigate PI in the denominator of the diffuse part of the equation
+- [ ] Add conclusion
+- [ ] Add further work
+- [ ] Add missing screenshots
+- [ ] Decide whether this needs to be split up into two blog posts or not
+- [ ] Edit!
+Consider where we figures might help explain things

 ## Introduction and Background